gochaos-app/go-chaos/README.md

 terminate
 ```

-chaosctl can also execute a single script at the beginning of the file
+go-chaos can also execute a single script at the beginning of the file
 ```
 script {
     executor   = "bash"